Who and what does Visual Arts funding support?

 To be considered a professional arts practitioner

 you might not earn income continuously or exclusively from your

 artistic/curatorial practice, but you must identify yourself, and be recognised

 by your peers, as a professional practising artist, curator, or practitioner.

-independent professional visual arts practitioners to develop their practice
+professional visual arts practitioners to develop their practice and create new

-present new work to audiences within Ireland (Visual Arts Project Award, Open
+present new work to audiences within Ireland (Visual Arts Project Award.
+We

 learn more about available funding here.